m-boll/writeups/INTIGRITI_0723.md

 xx;ls${IFS%??}flag.txt;#.mp4
 ```

 Because of this status code I knew that this file is not present in the current working directory.
-Then, my approach was to use the binary `cd` to stepwise move up one directory from working directory towards the root directory and to check if the file exists there using the binary `ls`.
+Then, my approach was to use the binary `cd` to stepwise move up one directory from working directory towards the root directory and to check if the file exists using the binary `ls`.
 The payload looked as follows:

 ```
 xx;${IFS%??}cd${IFS%??}..${IFS%??}&&${IFS%??}ls${IFS%??}flag.txt;#.mp4